Matig-lab/payeq/README.md

 ### Prerequisites

-- Ensure you have a C compiler installed on your system (the script uses clang).
+- Ensure you have a C compiler installed on your system (the script uses gcc).

 ### Compilation